eclipse/mraa/docs/internals.md

 specific addresses to toggle gpios which is how mmap access works on some boards.

+Note that in Linux gpios are numbered from ARCH_NR_GPIOS down.
+This means that if ARCH_NR_GPIOS is changed, the gpio numbering will change.
+In 3.18+ the default changed from 256 to 512, sadly the value cannot be viewed from userspace so we rely on the kernel version to extrapolate the likely value.

 ### uart ###

 libmraa does not support UART/serial as there are many good libraries that do